Nelson: The 16 Most Important Steps To Understand The Stock Market

 By Brian Nelson, CFA

-After earning my MBA at the University of Chicago Booth School of Business and training hundreds of stock and credit analysts from large organizations over the past decade or so, I have heard just about every question (though I admit I am still surprised by many things and remain a very humble student of the markets).
+After earning my MBA at the University of Chicago Booth School of Business and training over one hundred stock and credit analysts from large organizations over the past decade or so, I have heard just about every question (though I admit I am still surprised by many things and remain a very humble student of the markets).
 I've also spent years perfecting the discounted cash flow process for large research organizations such as Morningstar and studied under one of the most famed aggressive growth investors of all time, Richard Driehaus.

 My knowledge runs the gamut from value through momentum investing and everything in between, yet I continue to be surprised at how frequently individual investors are misled this day and age.
 Sometimes I wonder if all of the readily-available (and free) information out there is actually a bad thing.
 Hopefully, the 16 steps below, which should be read in order, will help investors understand what the stock market and stock investing is all about.
 This piece is meant to be more conversational, with much less financial jargon.
 I hope it's helpful!
 I want you to know everything I know.